-The authors would also like to thank our brave test-pilots and the machine shops who helped produce great hardware: Production Robotics in California, MIT Central Machine Shop, Mark Belanger at MIT Edgerton Student Shop, Gordon Composites, and in China: Star Rapid and T-Motor.
-Special thanks to Jean-Francois Duval from Dephy, Inc. who worked closely with Matt to customize the FlexSEA system for this application.
+The authors would like to thank our brave test-pilots and the machine shops who helped produce great hardware: Production Robotics in California, MIT Central Machine Shop, Mark Belanger at MIT Edgerton Student Shop, Gordon Composites, and in China: Star Rapid and T-Motor.
 Finally, the authors thank our funding sources for enabling this research, and our colleagues in the field contributing to the greater knowledge.